JacquesGarre/api-gateway/README.md

  Since I didn't know what the CoreAPI could return, or what would be needed as parameters, and for the matter of making easier the challenge, I assumed :
   - GET /repositories/{repositoryID}/projects endpoint would return an array of projectID within the given repositoryID
   - GET /repositories/{repositoryID}/subjects endpoint would return an array of subjectID within the given repositoryID
-  - GET /repositories/{repositoryID}/subjects/{subjectID}/projects would return an array of projectID assigned to the given subject, within the gin repository
+  - GET /repositories/{repositoryID}/subjects/{subjectID}/projects would return an array of projectID assigned to the given subject, within the given repository
   - POST /repositories/{repositoryID}/subjects/{subjectID} endpoint would create a subject in the given repository (I also only sent the subjectID in the body, and prepared an additional "data" attribute in case a subject would be more than just an ID)
   - POST /repositories/{repositoryID}/subjects/{subjectID}/projects/{projectID} would assign the project the to the given subjectID within the given repository